 The tradeoff is that tech stocks tend to be volatile.
 For example, Nvidia has seen both the biggest one-day gains and losses in Wall Street history.
 Tech companies also frequently trade at high valuations.

-There's higher risk to investing in tech stocks, so it's important to carefully research growth prospects for any you're considering.
+There's a greater risk associated with investing in tech stocks, so it's important to carefully research growth prospects for any you're considering.
 Even with the risk, technology companies are well worth it for the potential returns.
 After all, many of the most successful companies in the world are in the tech sector.